Suspension or Termination for Cause

 G. Consideration by the President

-I. Publicity
+H. Publicity

-J. Allegations of Misconduct in Scholarship and Research
+I. Allegations of Misconduct in Scholarship and Research

 When allegations of misconduct in scholarship or research have been made against a faculty member, the allegations shall be investigated using the procedures set forth in the University’s Research Misconduct Policy.
-The Provost’s finding of research misconduct shall not be revisited by the Hearing Committee considering a faculty member’s suspension or termination for cause, but the committee shall, after providing the faculty member an opportunity to be heard pursuant to Section E, recommend an appropriate sanction, which may be suspension, termination, or other appropriate discipline.
+The University Provost’s finding of research misconduct shall not be revisited by the Hearing Committee considering a faculty member’s suspension or termination for cause, but the committee shall, after providing the faculty member an opportunity to be heard pursuant to Section E, recommend an appropriate sanction, which may be suspension, termination, or other appropriate discipline.

-K. Allegations of Unlawful Discrimination of Harassment
+J. Allegations of Unlawful Discrimination of Harassment

-When allegations of sexual misconduct or unlawful discrimination or harassment have been made against a faculty member, the allegations shall be investigated using the procedures set forth in the University’s Procedures for the Resolution of Sexual Misconduct Complaints Against Faculty, Staff, Affiliates, and Non‐Affiliates or the procedures set forth in Complaint Procedures in Cases of Alleged Unlawful Discrimination and Harassment, as appropriate.
+When allegations of sexual misconduct or unlawful discrimination or harassment have been made against a faculty member, the allegations shall be investigated using the procedures set forth inthe then current University procedures for the resolution of sexual misconduct, unlawful discrimination, and harassment complaints against faculty as administered by the Equal Opportunity Office or its equivalent.
 A finding of misconduct made pursuant to these procedures shall not be revisited by the Hearing Committee considering a faculty member’s suspension or termination for cause, but the committee shall, after providing the faculty member an opportunity to be heard pursuant to Section E, recommend an appropriate sanction, which may be suspension, termination, or other appropriate discipline.

 L. Lesser Forms of Discipline